Stage 4 - Character Types¶

 OOP Terminology

-parent class → superclass or base class
+parent class can also be called a superclass or base class

-child class → subclass or derived class
+child class can also be called a subclass or derived class

 Let’s make these changes to the code.